• Skip to primary navigation

 What about “Cage-free” eggs?

-Many people think that it’s OK to eat eggs from cage-free chickens.
-The truth, however, is that “cage-free” is just a marketing scam intended to fool consumers into thinking that by consuming eggs they’re not contributing to animal cruelty.
+“Cage-free” is just another marketing scam intended to fool consumers into thinking that by eating “cage free” eggs, they’re not contributing to animal cruelty.

 What about protein and Omega-3 fatty acids?